Skip to Content

 If you need me, I’ll be here!

-You’ll get to snorkel, visit 3-4 of the prettiest islands, kayak or paddle board, and enjoy a traditional lunch.
+You’ll get to snorkel, visit 3-4 of the prettiest islands, kayak or paddleboard, and enjoy a traditional lunch.
 One of the islands you’ll visit is Isla Perro, where you’ll get to participate in a game of volleyball with the locals and check out the shipwreck off the beach!

-The drive from Panama to the San Blas Islands port takes around 3 hours one way, so there is a lot of travel time and the entire tour lasts around 14 hours making for a long day.
-With that being said, we think it’s definitely worth it if you only have one free day on your itinerary – if you don’t believe us, just check out the hundreds of 5-star reviews here!
+The drive from Panama to the San Blas Islands port takes around 3 hours one way, so there is a lot of travel time and the entire tour lasts around 14 hours, making for a long day.
+With that being said, we think it’s definitely worth it if you only have one free day on your itinerary – if you don’t believe us, just check out the HUNDREDS of 5-star reviews here!

 Why We Book Tours with Viator